Texas

 Voter Registration

-Identification is not absolutely required to register to vote.
-However, people who have one of the following must provide it: a Texas driver’s license number or Texas Personal I.D. number, or, lacking those forms of ID, the last four digits of a social security number.
-People who do not have any of these three types of information must check a box stating that they do not have a license number, a personal identification number, or social security number.
+4. People who do not have any of these three types of information must check a box stating that they do not have a license number, a personal identification number, or social security number.

-If you cannot reasonably obtain the forms of identification listed above, you may provide a signed document (under oath) stating your reasonable impediment to obtaining photo ID, and present the following:
+A voter who cannot reasonably obtain the required forms of identification for in-person voting may provide a signed document (under oath) stating their reasonable impediment to obtaining photo ID, and present a copy or original of one of the following showing both the voter’s name and address:

 • A copy of a current utility bill;